Bill Hensley, one of the best promoters of golf in the state of North Carolina, has died at the age of 96

 “I played with him about six or seven times last summer and he never lost a ball,” Bruce said.
 “I can lose three in one hole but he kept it straight and was proud that he had the same ball he started with after nine holes.”

-Brafford said that about 10 years ago Hensley had written his own obituary just in case.
-“Trust it’ll be written perfectly with no mistakes,” Brafford said about Hensley's proficiency for producing clean copy.
+Brafford said that about 10 years ago, Hensley had written his own obituary just in case.
+“Trust it’ll be written perfectly with no mistakes,” Brafford said of Hensley's proficiency for producing clean copy.

-Bruce said that was has touched him are the phone calls he’s already received from other writers and promoters.
+Bruce said he's been touched by the phone calls he’s received from other writers and promoters.

 “Harris Prevost (of Grandfather Mountain), Craig Distl (who writes and promotes the Yadkin Valley) and Kevin all said the same thing, ‘Your dad changed my life,’” Bruce said.
 “And I think that says a lot about dad and the influence he had.”